-In an effort to slow the spread of COVID-19 in the U.S. and help provide as safe and healthy an environment on campus as possible, the University extended spring break for students until March 22 and will begin remote-only education Monday, March 23 for the rest of the spring semester.
-UArts staff and faculty will work remotely Tuesday, March 17, until further notice.
+In an effort to slow the spread of COVID-19 in the U.S. and help provide as safe and healthy an environment on campus as possible, the university began remote-only education March 23, 2020, and will remain remote-only in the spring 2021 semester.

 Is campus operating?

 I’m a student who lives on campus.
-When can I return?
+When can I return to collect my belongings?

 I lost my work-study position due to the suspension of the program.
 Is there any financial help available to me?

 Students facing financial hardship due to the COVID-19 pandemic should consider contacting UArts Cares, which connects students to campus and community support..

 I have questions about my federal student loans.